 There are several walking trails, so be sure to check out the map before you start.
 If you’d like a trail that is stroller and wheelchair-friendly, we recommend The Boardwalk.
 There is a free guided nature walk every Saturday from 9.30am to 11am.

-60 Kranji Way
+Address: 60 Kranji Way S739453

-4. Raffles Marina Lighthouse
+8. Raffles Marina Lighthouse

 If you think Singapore doesn’t have a lighthouse, think again – we have Raffles Marina Lighthouse.
 It is located within the Raffles Marina Club compound, which was built in 1994 and overlooks the Tuas Second Link.
 It is a hotspot for wedding photoshoots, and you can even hold your own wedding ceremony at the club for a nautical themed wedding.
 Come during dawn and witness the sun setting in its soft golden hue, resulting in a perfect Instagram shot.

-10 Tuas West Dr
+Address: 10 Tuas West Dr S638404

-5. Smith Marine Floating Kelong Restaurant
+9. Smith Marine Floating Kelong Restaurant

-Source: Smith Marine Kelong Restaurant
+Source: Smith Marine Floating Kelong Restaurant

 Kelong, refers to an offshore platform built mostly from wood and are predominantly found in Malaysia, Indonesia and the Philippines.
 Unbeknownst to many, we do have our very own kelong, Smith Marine Floating Kelong Restaurant, which opened for business in January 2015.
 Here, diners can fish for their meals, catch fishes such as Snapper and Seabass, and then let the chefs whip up a delicious dish.
 The restaurant is Halal certified, and their extensive menu will have you spoilt for choice.
 To visit this restaurant, board a ferry from Changi Point Ferry Terminal.

-6. Thomson Nature Park
+10. Thomson Nature Park

 One of the newest parks in Singapore, Thomson Nature Park, opened its doors to the public in October 2019.
-Explore the trails here and you’ll see ruins of an old Hainanese village that was there from the 1930s.
+Explore the trails here and see the ruins of an old Hainanese village that was there from the 1930s.
 The 50 hectare park is located between Old Upper Thomson Road and Upper Thomson Road, is rich with biodiversity.
 It is one of the key conservation sites for the critically endangered Raffles Banded Langur.

 There are different trails you can explore such as Ruins & Fig Trail (0.4km), Rambutan Trail (0.4km), Langur Trail (0.15km), Macque Trail (0.35km) and Stream & Ferns Trail (1.4km).

-7. The Parkview Museum
+11. The Parkview Museum

 Source: The Parkview Museum

 Did you know that there’s a museum located in Bugis?
 If you walk around the area, you’ll be sure to chance upon a gargantuan building, Parkview Square, where some dub it as a Batman’s Gotham building due to its architectural design.
 The building has multiple offices, embassies and even a museum!
-The Parkview Museum featured various international exhibitions, such as Disturbing Narratives which was held there in June 2019 to February 2020.
+The Parkview Museum featured various international exhibitions, such as Disturbing Narratives which was held there from June 2019 to February 2020.

-8. Lazarus Island
+12. Lazarus Island